 Thats a wrap.
 MWC is done and dusted for another year, and what a year it’s been for the event.
 Record attendance has been met by record news coverage, making this year’s conference one of the best in recent years.

-Signal has access to a 15 month archive of global content across print, online, broadcast and blogs.
-Using Signal’s A.I. analytics portal you can limitlessly cut, layer and refine this vast data set to give you the insights you need to always be in the know.
+Signal AI has access to a 15 month archive of global content across print, online, broadcast and blogs.
+Using Signal’s AI analytics portal you can limitlessly cut, layer and refine this vast data set to give you the insights you need to always be in the know.

-Interested in how Signal can help you?
-Drop me a line and lets chat.
+Interested in how Signal AI can help you?
+Drop us a line and lets chat.